Registered parks and gardens

 - Brodsworth Hall Estate - Grade II*

 - Cusworth Park - Grade II

 - The Dell, Hexthorpe Park - Grade II

 As well as the above, there are also Parks and Gardens of Local Historic Interest which have been reviewed as part of the Local Plan, further information can be found on the Local Parks and Gardens page.

 The locations of Local Parks and Gardens can be viewed on the Heritage Map.

 What are the effects of being a registered park and garden?

-Registration as either a Park and Garden of Special or Local Historic Interest is a material consideration in planning terms so, if any application for development may affect a registered park or garden it is worth contacting the design and conservation team for further advice.
+Registration as either a Park and Garden of Special or Local Historic Interest is a material planning consideration so, if any application for development may affect a registered park or garden it is worth contacting the Design and Conservation team for further advice.

 The fact that a park or garden is registered as either Special or Local Interest does not mean that there is public right of access.